shimianto/frogger/README.md

 ![game_screen](prints/game_screen.png)

 The objective of the game is to get your character to the top of the screen without colliding with any zombies.
-You can use both the WASD keys or the arrow keys of your keyboard to control your character.
+You can use both the **WASD** keys or the **arrow keys** of your keyboard to control your character.

 Should you manage to get to the top, you will move to the next level, where the average speed of the zombies will have increased slightly.

+If at any time you colide with a zombie, you will be moved to the **game over** screen.
+Here you can choose to restart the game from level 1 by pressing **s** or quit the game by pressing **n**.

 ![lost_screen](prints/lost_screen.png)

+You can quit the game at any time by pressing the **ESC** key.